cat4rcc/CASA_Guide/README.md

 Download the files and run in your own environment or use mybinder:   [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/cat4rcc/casaguidebetaready/HEAD)

 This guide can be launched in mybinder.
-The `Dockerfile.txt` and `requirements.txt` files will produce the correct environment in mybinder.
+The `Dockerfile.txt` file will produce the correct environment in mybinder.
 After Launching run the `1_GetData.ipynb` Jupyter Notebook to download the measurements set, images, and premade masks.
 This file will also install `casatasks`, `casatools`, and other files and packages required to run the guide smoothly.

 After running the cell in `1_GetData.ipynb`, explore the Introduction in `2_CASAguideIntro.ipynb`, try cleaning the continuum in `3_GuideCleanCont.ipynb`, and then try cleaning the line data in `4_GuideCleanLine.ipynb`!